Duvey314/austin-green-energy-predictor/README.md

 ## Benefits
 - Neural Network can be used by Austin Energy to test other farms they own with forecasted weather data to predict power generation.

+### Further Reading
+For more information about the model please see our extended analysis.

 ## Dashboard
 ---
 - Preliminary Dashboard Deployed via Heroku:  https://austin-green-energy-predictor.herokuapp.com/